mordean/mordean.github.io/README.md

 # Data Science Portfolio – Morgan Dean

 Welcome to my portfolio.
-Below are some of the projects I've worked on, grouped by theme: Recommender Systems, A/B Testing, and Geospatial Data Science.
+Below are some of the projects I've worked on, grouped by theme.

 This portfolio is a work in progress.
 New projects and updates are continuously being added.